sergiuSsg/Anagram-Checker/README.md

 Made with .net (source code only)

-Anagram Checker which has the 2 following modes:
+It has the 2 following features:

-1. List all of the Matching Anagrams
+1. List all of the Matching Anagrams:

-Input:

-A text string
+Input: A text string

-Output:

-A list of all the English words (from the database) that are anagrams of the input string.
+Output: A list of all the English words (from the database) that are anagrams of the input string.
 They must use all of the letters in the input string.
 E.g. an input of “dogs” would give the answer “gods” but not “god” or “dog”.

-2. Find the Anagrams
+2. Find the Anagrams:

-Input 1:

-A text string
+Input 1: A text string

-Input 2:

-A text string
+Input 2: A text string

-Output:

-Show the number of times that the word from input 2 or an anagram of Input 2 appears in Input 1
+Output: Show the number of times that the word from input 2 or an anagram of Input 2 appears in Input 1

 Example: